privateprep/coding-space-website/src/pages/about-us/our-teaching-philosophy.md

     textColor: "#264548"
     bgColor: "#9de2dd"
     image:
-      image: /img/chappaqua-stem-code-4-change-game.png
+      image: /img/screenshot-2022-07-31-194731.png
-      alt: Accessibility name
+      alt: WoofJS, JavaScript Learning by The Coding Space
     mediaPosition: right
     mdContent: >-
       ## Custom Curriculum and Resources

       Our customized curriculum was created to inspire your child to achieve their maximum potential.
-This student-centered approach combines project-based learning with unique platforms like WoofJS to create a totally personalized education experience, allowing students to be challenged at their individual level and pace.
+This student-centered approach combines project-based learning with platforms like WoofJS, a JavaScript learning environment created by The Coding Space, allowing students to be challenged at their individual level and pace.
 ---